-Most heat pumps are covered by a one-year warranty on parts and labour, and an additional five- to ten-year warranty on the compressor (for parts only).
-However, warranties vary between manufacturers, so check the fine print.
+Most heat pumps are covered by a one-year warranty on parts and labour, and an additional fiveyear warranty on the compressor (for parts only).
+However, warranties vary from manufacturer to manufacturer, so be sure to check the fine print.